DanielKnudsen/streamlit_stock_filter/PIPELINE_REDESIGN.md

     Extract historical stock prices aligned with quarterly report publication dates

     Timing Strategy:
-    - Use price from ~7 business days after quarter end
+    - Use price on or right after the end of quarter date
-    - This represents when quarterly data first becomes publicly available
+    - This represents market pricing at the time of quarterly data
-    - Ensures price reflects market's access to quarterly information
+    - Ensures temporal alignment between price and financial data

     Fallback Strategy:
     - If exact date unavailable (weekends/holidays), use nearest business day